mrtnzram/Nester/README.md

 #### Chipper output (GZIPs) to JSON
 Nester utilizes modified code created by Kate Snyder to process chipper output files (GZIPs) to JSON as preprocessing for Nester's algorithm.
-It takes chipper syllable onset and offset's for accuract syllable segmentation.
+It takes chipper syllable onset and offset's for accurate syllable segmentation.

 ## Getting Started